-These Pumpkin Cheesecake Brownies are similar to my peanut butter cheesecake brownies but with a fall twist using pumpkin and cinnamon.
+They’re similar to my peanut butter cheesecake brownies but with a fall twist using pumpkin and cinnamon.

-The cinnamon is actually in the brownie batter because it pairs well the chocolate.
+The cinnamon is actually in the brownie batter because it pairs well with the chocolate.
 I discovered that trick with my chocolate chip pancakes and try to add cinnamon to chocolate whenever it makes sense.

 Of course there are also chocolate chips because you can’t have the best fudgy pumpkin brownies without chocolate chips.